Jody Scheckter Net Worth 2026

 1. ^ a b "Jody Scheckter: From Formula One to life in the slow lane".
 The Independent.
 5 September 2010.
 Archived from the original on 9 June 2022.
 Retrieved 28 August 2019.

 2. ^ a b c "F1 Teams & Drivers Hall of Fame: Jody Schekter".
 Fédération Internationale de l'Automobile.
+Archived from the original on 28 November 2007.
 Retrieved 24 October 2007.

 3. ^ Zincenko, Roman (2020).
 "Formula 1 champion Jody Scheckter on life after the fast lane".
 Elite Living Africa.
 Alain Charles Publishing Ltd. Retrieved 2 December 2021.